ColOfAbRiX/role-sudo/README.md

 ### Additional configuration values

-Each `sudoers_*` variable has a partner variable named `sudoers_custom_*` that is added to it.
-This allows to maintain a global configuration while still be able to add global customizations.
+Each `sudoers_*` variable has a partner variable named `sudoers_custom_*` that is added to the configuration before the sudo output files are created.
+This allows to maintain a global configuration while still be able to add customizations.

 ### SUDO-LDAP